fjahr/lightning-mw/02-peer-protocol.md

 #### Requirements

-The node _responsible_ for paying the Bitcoin fee:
+The node _responsible_ for paying the fee:
   - SHOULD send `update_fee` to ensure the current fee rate is sufficient (by a significant margin) for timely processing of the commitment transaction.